Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

-It is worth noting that, although MF or DMF stores radius information about the medial axis, it is hard to capture the medial axis geometric structure directly from this field.
+Although the MF or DMF encodes the radius information associated with the medial axis, it does not directly capture the geometric structure of the axis itself, making it difficult to extract the medial mesh from this field alone.